carvasquez206/A12-EmployeeManagementSystem/README.md

 You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
 A constructor function or class could be helpful for organizing these.
 You might also want to include a `seeds.sql` file to pre-populate your database, making the development of individual features much easier.

-## Bonus

-Try to add some additional functionality to your application, such as the ability to do the following:

-* Update employee managers.

-* View employees by manager.

-* View employees by department.

-* Delete departments, roles, and employees.

-* View the total utilized budget of a department&mdash;in other words, the combined salaries of all employees in that department.

 ## Link to Github Repository
 - https://github.com/carvasquez206/A12-EmployeeManagementSystem